frob/dc2019rtd/content/slide-085.md

 ---
   note:
     - This is not a block heavy site
-    - It works mostly as an app with the blocks only really being used to place active menues on the screen.
+    - It works mostly as an app with the blocks only really being used to place active menus on the screen.
     - This is mainly because there are not many reusable pieces to the site.
 If it isn't a page level thing then it really isn't a part of this site.
     - This site doesn't use blocks, but when I use blocks I build them with BEAN.
     - Bean gives us all the functionality of building content types with nodes except with blocks instead.